mainpyp/react-learnspace/notes/chapter3_Intro.md

-# Chapter 1 - Intro
+# Chapter 1-3 - Intro + A First Look at React
 ## Why do Front-End Frameworks Exists?
 * Web-Apps used to be rendered on the server side and nowadays they turn into Single-Page-Apps (SPA) that are rendered on the Client (User PC / Browser).
 * Web Apps are build from components that are updated based on the **data = state**